Axelpuff/zhuangziJS/descriptions/yangzhu/keyTerms/xing_nature/description.md

-"xing" refers to human nature.
-Since it is given by heaven, it is basically good.
-Yang Zhu's philosophy implied that this nature can be trusted to lead people in the right direction.
+After Yang Zhu, *xing* widely came to refer to human nature.
+Yang Zhu is thought to have argued that since it is given by heaven, human nature is basically good and should be one's guiding principle.